CityofToronto/bdit_flashcrow/scripts/dev/README.md

 Open Visual Studio Code and install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack using the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).

-The list of extensions we use is documented in `bdit_flashcrow.code-workspace`; Visual Studio Code should automatically recommend these extensions and prompt you to install them.
+The list of extensions we use is documented in `bdit-flashcrow.code-workspace`; Visual Studio Code should automatically recommend these extensions and prompt you to install them.

 ### SSH Configuration